Oshkosh Area Community Foundation Corporation

 2. Application Availability: Applications typically become available 1-2 months before deadlines

-3. Submission: Complete the online application specific to your chosen grant program
+3. Submission: Complete the online application specific to your chosen grant programme

 4. Follow-up: The Foundation welcomes questions throughout the process

-Application Methods: Rolling basis for some programs, fixed deadlines for others (see individual programs above)
+Application Methods: Rolling basis for some programmes, fixed deadlines for others (see individual programmes above)

 Decision Timeline